bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 - [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim), an
   LSP client commonly used in combination with an asynchronous completion framework such as deoplete or ncm2.
-The name implies Neovim-only support, but nowawdays it also support Vim.
+The name implies Neovim-only support, but nowadays it also supports Vim.

-- [vim-lsp](https://github.com/prabirshrestha/vim-lsp), an LSP client written in Vimscript; not Python-based like some of the above-mentioned plugins.
+- [vim-lsp](https://github.com/prabirshrestha/vim-lsp), an LSP client written in Vimscript; unlike some Python-based clients listed above.
 This plugin is frequently used with the [asyncomplete.vim](https://github.com/prabirshrestha/asyncomplete.vim) plugin by the same author.